Navigation Technology Satellite: Navigation Technology Satellite-3 (NTS-3)

-The Navigation Technology Satellite-3 (NTS-3) is a satellite to demonstrate new technologies related to Satellite Navigation.
-NTS-3 will demonstrate resilient PNT in a Multi-Layer space architecture.
+Navigation Technology Satellite-3 (NTS-3) is a satellite to demonstrate new technologies related to satellite navigation.
+NTS-3 will demonstrate resilient positioning, navigation, and timing in a multi-layer space architecture.

-NTS-3 is based on Northrop Grumman ESPAStar-D Satellite Bus.
-The Satellite is launched on a Vulcan Centaur VC4S rocket as part of USSF-106 Mission from Cape Canaveral SLC-41 was launched on 13 August 2025 at 00:56 UTC.
+NTS-3 is based on the Northrop Grumman ESPAStar-D satellite bus.
+The satellite was launched on a Vulcan Centaur VC4S rocket as part of USSF-106 mission from SLC-41 at Cape Canaveral on 13 August 2025 at 00:56 UTC.